hucker/mdfile/README.md

 ````

 To make markdown with the output from the `cat factorial.py` shell command.
 This can be difficult
-to get just right depending on the tool you are trying to use to pipe data from.
+to get just right depending on the tool you are trying to use to pipe data from because different
+command line utilities behave differently when data is displayed in a tty vs. a pipe.
 In the example
 below the `cat` command is used to copy the data into the Markdown file, but any command can be used.
 Keep in mind that some tools act differently when they are generating data for a tty compared to
 when they are piping data into a file.